befelix/Safe-RL-Benchmark/README.rst

 Policy module ``policy``
   Contains policies.
-Although some policies are specific for the use with certain algorithms, they are still seperated in an individual module, providing a interface as definde through the ``Policy`` baseclass, since in there are cases in which they can be optimized through different algorithms.
+Although some policies are specific for the use with certain algorithms, they are still separated in an individual module, providing a interface as defined through the ``Policy`` base class, since in there are cases in which they can be optimized through different algorithms.

 Installation